What is the Japan-China Senakaku island dispute

 The Sneak Islands are located in the East China Sea between Japan, the People's Republic of China and the Republic of China (Taiwan).
 The archipelago contains five uninhibited islands and three barren rocks.

-Tensions between the two countries dates back to several 100s of years.
-Neither Japan nor China are likely to backdown over territory considered as a birthright by the two.
+Tensions between the two countries date back to several 100s of years.
+Neither Japan nor China is likely to backdown over territory considered as a birthright by the two.
 In case there is an unexpected flare up between China and Japan, it could trigger a military confrontation with the United States.

 This is because the US has a mutual defence treaty with Japan and if Japanese territory is attacked by a foreign power, the US is obligated to defend it.
 There have been tensions simmering since the Japanese coastguard announced that Chinese government ships had been spotted in the waters close to Senakaku everyday since mid-April.